2025 Legislative Cycle

 Assemblymember Cecilia Aguiar-Curry has introduced legislation that would expand abortion access throughout the state to include abortion pills.
 AB 54 seeks to make “legislative findings” regarding the use of mifepristone and misoprostol, meaning that the law would prompt additional research through committees on the use of these pills.
 Though the legislation claims to want to research the drug, it also makes clear that the lawmakers’ intent is to ensure continued access to the abortion pill.

-Latest Update: From committee chair with amendments.
-Referred to Committees on Health and Judiciary.
+Latest Update: Re-referred to Committees on Health and Judiciary on May 21.

 Summary: